latenightcoder-git/veccinternship_projects/README.md

 The repository includes the following Jupyter Notebooks:

 XOR_Backpropagation_md.ipynb: Implementation of the XOR logic gate using backpropagation.

-XORdeeplearning_md.ipynb: Deep learning approach to solving the XOR problem. md_sigmoid_neuron.ipynb: Exploration of the sigmoid neuron model. relu_md.ipynb: Analysis and implementation of the ReLU activation function.
+XORdeeplearning_md.ipynb: Deep learning approach to solving the XOR problem.

+sigmoid_neuron.ipynb: Exploration of the sigmoid neuron model.

+relu_md.ipynb: Analysis and implementation of the ReLU activation function.

 ********************************************************************************************************************************

 ## 1. XOR Problem with Backpropagation